Forget the IRS: These states are sending ‘thank you’ stimulus checks to teachers

-Prospects for further stimulus checks from the Internal Revenue Service have been wildly uncertain this year as the United States has swung between recovery and relapse from the COVID-19 pandemic.
-But while it looks unlikely that a fourth federal stimulus check will ever be realized, some states and school districts are now approving a one-time “thank you” or hazard pay bonus to teachers and staff—essentially a stimulus check to educators for sticking it out through the pandemic.
+Prospects for further stimulus checks from the Internal Revenue Service have wavered dramatically this year as the United States swings between recovery and relapse from the COVID-19 pandemic.
+But while it looks unlikely that a fourth federal stimulus check will ever materialize, some states and school districts are now approving a one-time “thank you” or hazard pay bonus to teachers and staff—essentially a stimulus check to educators for sticking it out through the pandemic.

 Those states include: